ntietje1/wizard-archive/feature-roadmap.md

 - Note sharing
   - Allows selectively sharing individual blocks within a note
   - Sharing to specific players or all players at once
+  - DM can share notes to specific players
+  - Future: Players can share notes amongst other players or maybe even the DM
 - Tag Categories
   - Characters, Locations, and Sessions
   - Tags created automatically, with automatic pages to view all tags for a specific category